Sanctions Issues Arising in Corporate Transactions

 This is an Insight article, written by a selected partner as part of GIR's co-published content.
 Read more on Insight

-Once thought adequately addressed by a simple representation of compliance with the appropriate law, sanctions risk in corporate transactions has increased steadily as sanctions have become more complex and more intertwined with other areas of regulatory compliance.
+Sanctions risk in corporate transactions has increased steadily as sanctions have become more complex and more intertwined with other areas of regulatory compliance.
 To further complicate the diligence required in these transactions, the footprints of transacting parties have expanded around the globe, and expectations of various stakeholders (such as investors, lenders, insurers and regulators) have heightened.
-Today, whether the transaction involves an acquisition, establishment of a joint venture, appointment of an agent, onboarding a customer or even a divestiture, a full understanding and review of all applicable sanctions, anti-boycott and export control requirements is necessary if enforcement risks are to be minimised.
+Today, a simple representation of compliance with applicable law no longer adequately addresses sanctions risk.
+Whether the transaction involves an acquisition, establishment of a joint venture, appointment of an agent, onboarding of a customer or even a divestiture or financing, a full understanding and review of all applicable sanctions, anti-boycott and export control requirements is necessary if enforcement risks are to be minimised.

 While this chapter attempts to present diligence principles and methodologies that can be applied irrespective of the jurisdictions of the parties and businesses involved, it will not escape the reader’s notice that principles of US law are featured prominently.
-Examination of potential US law exposure is a necessary element of almost all transaction diligence owing to the broad extraterritorial reach of US primary sanctions and related laws and regulations affecting international business, the robust enforcement of such laws, and the wide-ranging deployment of secondary sanctions designed to advance US national security and foreign policy goals.
-Of course, diligence must cover all potentially applicable laws and regulations.
-A comprehensive multi-jurisdictional review is beyond the scope of this chapter, but examples of commonly encountered issues posed by EU and national laws are addressed.
+Examination of potential US law exposure is a necessary element of almost all transaction diligence owing to the broad extraterritorial reach of US primary sanctions and related laws and regulations affecting international business, the robust enforcement of these laws, and the wide-ranging deployment of secondary sanctions designed to advance US national security and foreign policy goals.
+That said, diligence must, of course, cover all potentially applicable laws and regulations.
+A comprehensive multi-jurisdictional review is beyond the scope of this chapter, but examples of commonly encountered issues posed by EU, UK and national laws are addressed, including the challenges presented by broad multilateral imposition of sanctions against Russia as a result of the war in Ukraine.

 Scope of sanctions diligence

 The establishment of new business relationships poses a myriad of risks when it comes to compliance with sanctions.
 This is especially so given the substantial overlap of sanctions regulation and enforcement with other regulatory areas, such as anti-boycott and export control laws and regulations.
 In the United States, both the Office of Foreign Assets Control (OFAC) and the export control agencies have jurisdiction over trade in goods subject to comprehensive embargoes.
-In addition, some sanctions programmes – notably, the Ukraine/Russia-related US sanctions – were implemented simultaneously with export control measures targeting many of the same actors.
-There is often a high correlation between sanctions evasion, diversion of export-controlled items and corruption.
+In addition, some sanctions programmes – notably, the Ukraine/Russia-related sanctions and the Russian Harmful Foreign Activities Sanctions – were implemented simultaneously with export control measures targeting many of the same actors, first in 2014 and then increasingly after Russia invaded Ukraine in February 2022.
+Furthermore, there is often a high correlation between sanctions evasion, diversion of export-controlled items and corruption.
 Anti-boycott regulations are viewed in some jurisdictions as sanctions subject to blocking laws.
 In the financial sector, sanctions compliance measures often double as a means of detecting money laundering and other financial crimes, and vice versa.
 The result is that sanctions diligence cannot be effective if approached in isolation – rather, prospective parties to transactions should deploy a holistic methodology to ensure that all relevant aspects of transactions are reviewed.
-Happily, such an approach also is less time-consuming and more cost-effective for parties to transactions.
+Happily, this approach is also less time-consuming and more cost-effective.

 Why diligence is important